javaframework92/tutorial-app/public/tutorials/html/introduction.md

 ## HTML Introduction
 HTML stands for Hyper Text Markup Language.
 This is not a programming language, it's a markup language which is used to design web pages.
-In the context of HTML markup refers to the **tags** or **elements**.
+In the context of HTML markup refers to the [tags](html?topic=basic-html-tags) or [elements](html?topic=basic-html-tags).

 In the **HyperText Markup Language**, each word has it's own meaning:
 **Hyper Text:**